Oklahoma Student Loan Authority Review (OSLA)

-If you are confused as to whether or not your student loan servicer has set your interest rate, under some case, you may be able to get a lower rate of interest by signing up for an auto-debit payment.
+If you are confused as to whether or not your student loan servicer has set your interest rate, in some cases, you may be able to get a lower rate of interest by signing up for an auto-debit payment.

 Since OSLA offers automatic payments for each the Direct and FFEL Loans, by signing up for it, the rate of interest may be lowered.
 It means that if your loans are being serviced by OSLA you'll be able to get your rates lower.

-Refinancing is the process of going for a brand new loan and paying off your existing loan in order to get -
+Refinancing is the process of going for a brand new loan and paying off your existing loan to get -

 Lower interest rate